data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 library(ggraph)
 ```

-### Data Sources and Import
+### Data sources and import

-Here is an example of searching the most recent 1,000 tweets which include the hashtag #rstats.
+Here is an example of searching the most recent 1,000 tweets, which include the hashtag #rstats.
 When you run this code, you will be prompted to authenticate your access via Twitter.

 ```r